kartikey-vyas-DS/RSI-Package/README.md

 #### You can install the RSI Calculator package using pip:
         pip install rsi-package

+#### If you are using Google colab copy paste the below snippet[After installing the pip Given above] and then start from importin CSV as shown in next snippet
+        import sys
+        sys.path.append("/path/to/rsi_package-0.2")
+        from rsi_calculator.rsi_calculator import calculate_rsi

 #### Copy and paste the following code
     import pandas as pd
     from rsi_package.rsi_calculator.rsi_calculator import calculate_rsi